 There are three “formats” of lily bulbs and you should be able to find at least one in a larger Asian supermarket:

 Whole: I haven’t seen whole fresh lily bulbs for sale anywhere here in my city.
 (Umm maybe at a gardening center?? jk!)
-If you are able to find whole lily bulbs for this recipe, you can see this video for cleaning and prepping instructions.
+If you are able to find whole lily bulbs for this recipe, you can refer to this video for how to clean and prepare them.

 Prepackaged: The lily bulbs I can buy are the prepackaged ones that have already been separated and washed so you can skip the tedious process of cleaning them.
 I simply give them a rinse and they’re ready to go.